Public information posted in accordance with the standards of the Planning Accreditation Board,

 - Sensitivity to the human impacts of planning decisions

-* Includes one-time document fee and yearly Professional Degree Supplemental Tuition.
+*Includes one-time Document Management Fee and yearly Professional Degree Supplemental Tuition (PDST).

 *For a complete breakdown of student tuition and fees, please visit the Office of the Registrar website.